sscotth/file-icon-supplement/README.md

 * Full color, single color, and no color icons
 * Optional overriding of the active theme's icons

-## Issues :bug:
+## Issues and Pull Requests :bug:

-Please report any problems [here](https://github.com/sscotth/file-icon-supplement/issues).
+Please report any problems or feature suggestions [here](https://github.com/sscotth/file-icon-supplement/issues).
+Pull requests are welcome.